sebawita/tutorial-ng-add-nativescript/readme.md

 </StackLayout>
 ```

 Don't worry if the app doesn't work yet.
 Follow the below step before you test.

 **Step 4**

-> TODO: Add instructions and explanation why we need to do this
->
->
->
-> Open wepback.config.js and add the following line
+NativeScript build process consists of two steps: bundling and building the native app.
+By default, there are certain files that do not include in the application's bundle such as fonts and images.
+The **webpack** bundler is explicitly instructed to copy these types of files to the native application in its configuration file.

-To make it possible for NativeScript to load **.json** files from the **assets** folder, you need to instruct Webpack to copy the file into the app bundle.
-Which can be done with the help of `CopyWebpackPlugin` function, like this:
+Therefore, to make it possible for NativeScript to load **.json** files from the **assets** folder, you need to give information Webpack to copy the file into the native application.
+This can be done with the help of `CopyWebpackPlugin` like this:

 ```javascript
 new CopyWebpackPlugin([